 Awareness alone is usually not enough to change your behaviour.
-Based on the new understanding of yourself, counselling can help you make changes in your life so you can find ways of beating anxiety, feel calmer and more confident in relationships.
-This will also make it easier to stand up for yourself.
+Based on the new understanding of yourself, counselling can help you make changes in your life so you can find ways of beating anxiety, feel calmer, more confident and assertive in relationships.
+The changes needed will vary from person to person.

 How do counselling and psychotherapy work?